RWS/studio-api-docs/apiconcepts/batchtasks/setting_up_the_visual_studio_project.md

 The Plug-in Build Folder
 ---------------------------------------------
 Make sure that you sign your assembly.
 Then build the assembly.
 The project is automatically configured to build the plug-in file into the folder: <em> <var:PluginPackedPath> </em>.
 After you have built the plug-in, you should find the file *Custom Batch Task1.sdlplugin*.
 Now start <Var:ProductName>.
-Because the plug-in is not yet officially signed by SDL, you will see the following message after you start the application:
+Because the plug-in is not yet officially signed by RWS, you will see the following message after you start the application:
 <img style="display:block; " src="images/Plugin_NotSigned.jpg" />
 For the moment, ignore this message.
 Click **Yes** to make sure that <Var:ProductName> extracts the plug-in file.
 Once Studio is started, you should find the sub-folder *Custom Batch Task1* under <em> <var:PluginUnpackedPath> </em>.
 This sub-folder contains the unpacked plug-in assemblies.